Ensure Giotto Suite is installed.

 fov_join <- createGiottoCosMxObject(cosmx_dir = data_path,

-data_to_use = 'subcellular', # only subcellular
+data_to_use = "subcellular", # only subcellular

 FOVs = c(2,3,4),

-instructions = instrs)
+instructions = instructions)

 showGiottoFeatInfo(fov_join)